 Accessibility

-While we cannot guarantee that any or all of our program sites can accommodate your unique needs or interests, we will do our best to inform you of your options.
+While we cannot guarantee that all of our program sites can accommodate your unique needs or interests, we will do our best to inform you of your options.
 If you would like to discuss any aspect of the study abroad experience, whether it relates to your abilities or otherwise, please contact Texas Tech Study Abroad.

 Things to Consider